eHealthAfrica/tanzania-hti/README.md

 }
 ```
 - To see if a flow was started in RapidPro (textit), go to `https://textit.com/flowstart/`
 - Kakfa topics can be found in the `ehealth-africa-prod1` cluster in [Confluent](https://confluent.cloud/)

 ### TODO

+- You can test the entire flow based on this [test file](https://docs.google.com/spreadsheets/d/1YmnVkh9YuN-7flEaBvW4VXmlpUFp-zdpPYTbj8E5ncQ/edit#gid=0).

+### TODO